AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 # Fluoride, Summer 2018
 #### Ching Pang, Kevin Sarmiento, Cheer Tsang
-#### July 29, 2018
+#### June 29, 2018

 ## Abstract

  Fluoride is a major contaminant in drinking water in many parts of India.
 Our overarching goal is to create low cost, compact, and sustainable solutions to fluoride contamination in drinking water.
-The summer fluoride subteam aims to continue and expand upon the work of the previous fluoride subteam by running experiments with both the pump controlled system and the gravity powered system.
+The summer fluoride subteam aims to continue and expand upon the work of previous fluoride subteams by running experiments with both the pump controlled system and the gravity powered system.
 The goal for the summer is to optimize the amount of coagulant needed to reduce the effluent fluoride concentration to 1$\mathrm{\frac{mg}{L}}$, per the fluoride standard in India.

 ## Introduction